 The reflection of harsh, bright light; and the physical effect resulting from high luminances or insufficiently shielded light sources in the field of view.

-17.04.535 - Grading.
+17.04.535 Grading.

-"Grading" is the act of excavating and filling.
+"Grading" is the act of excavating and filling as defined in OCMC 15.48.